Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Surgical Optimization Objective

 \subsection{The ``Pull-Up'' Effect}

-While Reward-SFT effectively utilizes the ``Elastic Tether'' to prevent forgetting, it inherits a similar susceptibility from standard SFT when training on our surgical rectification data.
-As shown in the right panel of \cref{fig:reward}, although we conduct training only on chosen data $y^+$, \textbf{the likelihood of rejected responses $y^-$ for both SFT+ and Reward-SFT inadvertently rises relative to the reference model.}
+While Reward-SFT effectively uses the ``Elastic Tether'' to prevent forgetting, it shares a key vulnerability with SFT when trained on our surgical rectification data.
+As shown in the right panel of \cref{fig:reward}, although we train only on chosen data $y^+$, the likelihood of rejected responses $y^-$ for both SFT+ and Reward-SFT \emph{inadvertently rises relative to the reference model}.